pjreddie/darknet/README.md

 4. Replace the address below, on shown in the phone application (Smart WebCam) and launch:

-* 256 MB COCO-model: `darknet.exe detector demo data/coco.data yolo.cfg yolo.weights http://192.168.0.80:8080/video?dummy=param.mjpg -i 0`
+* 194 MB COCO-model: `darknet.exe detector demo data/coco.data yolo.cfg yolo.weights http://192.168.0.80:8080/video?dummy=param.mjpg -i 0`
-* 256 MB VOC-model: `darknet.exe detector demo data/voc.data yolo-voc.cfg yolo-voc.weights http://192.168.0.80:8080/video?dummy=param.mjpg -i 0`
+* 194 MB VOC-model: `darknet.exe detector demo data/voc.data yolo-voc.cfg yolo-voc.weights http://192.168.0.80:8080/video?dummy=param.mjpg -i 0`

 ### How to compile on Linux:

 Just do `make` in the darknet directory.
 Before make, you can set such options in the `Makefile`: [link](https://github.com/AlexeyAB/darknet/blob/9c1b9a2cf6363546c152251be578a21f3c3caec6/Makefile#L1)
-* `GPU=1` to build with CUDA to accelerate by using GPU
+* `GPU=1` to build with CUDA to accelerate by using GPU (CUDA should be in `/use/local/cuda`)
-* `CUDNN=1` to build with cuDNN v5/v6 to accelerate training by using GPU
+* `CUDNN=1` to build with cuDNN v5/v6 to accelerate training by using GPU (cuDNN should be in `/usr/local/cudnn`)
 * `OPENCV=1` to build with OpenCV 3.x/2.4.x - allows to detect on video files and video streams from network cameras or web-cams
 * `DEBUG=1` to bould debug version of Yolo
 * `OPENMP=1` to build with OpenMP support to accelerate Yolo by using multi-core CPU